systemsguide/systemsguide.github.io/docs/familiarity.md

 ### Switching

 At this point we need to narrow our focus somewhat - switching fronts is not a universal plural experience, but it has unique impacts both internally and externally that warrant discussion.
-At first, switches look (to an onlooker) and feel (to the system) rather strange and unnatural.
+In this chapter, we'll primarily address switching systems, with some paragraphs that can be applied more generally.

-The sensations are unfamiliar, be it like "waking up", like you've put on new prescription glasses, or like there's something intangible sliding into place in your head.
+At first, switches can be strange and unnatural.
-These unfamiliar sensations can create unfamiliar looking reactions - daydreamy eye-glazing, sudden adjustments in posture, wincing, and so on.
+The sensations are unfamiliar, be it like "waking up", a new pair of glasses, or like something intangible is sliding into place in your head.

-Of course, it's not all accidental, as many steps can be taken to help "settle" a new front - standing up and stretching, yawning or scrunching up the face, clearing the throat, and all manner of extras that might work better for specific systems, or specific system members.
+This can make it look strange, too - daydreamy eye-glazing, sudden adjustments in posture, wincing, and so on.
-The reason these adjustments work is that different system members often unconsciously prefer to utilize the body in different ways: posture, gait, vocal tone/pitch/timbre, facial expressions, and their "resting" face.
+It's not all accidental - stretching, yawning, scrunching your nose, and clearing your throat, can all help deliberately settle in a new front.
-As a singlet, one tends to assume that these things are physically part of the body - so it can be surprising or even disconcerting to observe these varying initially.
+This works because different headmates tend to utilize the body differently: posture, gait, voice, facial expressions, or even just their "resting" face.

-Over time, you become accustomed to the differences between fronts, and this tends to cause some rewiring.
+Over time, you become accustomed to the differences between fronts.
-As a system, this might help you settle into fronts, better recognize and allow certain habits, tastes, or urges associated with a front, or develop the skill to prompt a switch deliberately, which some systems have.
+As a system, this helps fronts settle better, be more accepting of your own differences, or help you be able to switch fronts deliberately - which some systems can do.
-As an observer, you'll find the way you recognize people subtly diversifies beyond more obvious clues like clothes or speech patterns.
+As an observer, recognizing fronts gets easier, beyond obvious clues like clothing or speech patterns.
-Faces and bodies that were "the same" before become distinct, and you might start to recognize (or at least narrow down) fronts by sight.
+This is never completely reliable (and it's rude to guess a front unprompted!), but it can help you understand a system a bit more.
-Of course, this is never completely reliable, nor is it particularly polite to "guess" at a system's front unprompted - and as always, all systems vary.
+Realistically, it's more practical for a system to deliberately signal a change of front.

-On a more practical level, when an observer is familiar to the system ("behind the curtain" as _more than one_ puts it), it may be practical to signal a front.
+The obvious "hi, it's [name]" is functional, but can feel a bit objectifying.
-The obvious "hi, it's [name]" is functional, but quite often feels awkward, unnatural, or even objectifying.
+Instead, you could swap a name tag or accessory, change up decorations in chat messages (e.g. an emoji or signature), or ask someone to guess your front.

-Instead, a system might opt to swap out a name tag or other accessory, change a decorator on their chat messages (such as an emoji or signature), or make a game of it and prompt someone to guess at their front.
+In systems that switch, the word "front" can also provide a more intuitive model for system composition, rather than a permanent roster of "system members".

-So far, "front" and "system member" have been used relatively interchangeably, but it's worth understanding that in a system that does switch, fronts may provide a more intuitive model of their composition, rather than a permanent roster of members.
+In just one example of a way a system might conceptualize themselves - a front may not be purely the presence of a permanent resident, but rather a combination of aspects of the overall system.
-A front may not be purely the presence of a permanent resident, but rather a combination of aspects of the overall system.
+Through a changing self-conceptualization, systems are able to adjust to understand new experiences.
-This model is by no means universal - rather one example of the many ways a plural system might conceptualize themselves - but is a decent basis to understand how a system might end up with a front "between" two fronts (rather than a _cofront_, where it feels like two members are present), a front expressed as "no front" (often a big blurry feeling, between all fronts), or a front that feels like a "variant" of a regular front, with slight but distinct differences.
+Co-fronts, fronts "between" other fronts, a "nothing" or "blurry" feeling front, or a "variant" on a usual front are all experiences that can challenge our model of systemhood.
+Don't be afraid to adapt if something new feels right.

 ### Discovery